 A new era for The Gambia, West Africa

-A triumphant and momentous day for Jan 26th, 2017: The Gambia, West Africa.
-Hundreds of thousands of euphoric Gambians lined the streets for miles – and miles! – to welcome home their new president, Adama Barrow.
-(Due to potential security risks, Barrow had exiled himself to neighbouring Senegal, where he was inaugurated at the Gambian Embassy, Dakar).
+A triumphant and momentous day for The Gambia, West Africa.
+Ten’s of thousands of euphoric Gambians lined the streets for miles – and miles! (an estimated over 100,000 Gambians flocked the main road) – to welcome home their new president, Adama Barrow.
+Due to potential security risks, Barrow had briefly exiled himself to neighbouring Senegal, where he was inaugurated at the Gambian Embassy, Dakar.

 Gambians ware ready for change.
 Finally, a democracy, after 22-years of the dictatorial rule of Yayha Jammeh.